 HelpMaster installs and uses a number of Windows services that perform work.
 These services need to be run under the Windows context of a domain/network user in order to access the resources that HelpMaster requires.

-In order to start and run the HelpMaster services, it is highly recommended that you create a new, dedicated Windows account and name it svc_HelpMasterServiceAccount or something similar according to your organizations naming convention for service accounts.
+It is highly recommended that you create a new, dedicated Windows account and name it svc_HelpMasterServiceAccount or something similar according to your organizations naming convention for service accounts.

 The following gives an overview of the required permission for this account.